tdbe/tdbe.github.io/_posts/2016-09-27-unity-shader-tricks.markdown

 | 0   | 0   | 0   | 1			|   		|	1		|

-Above we have a simple Translation matrix, multiplied by our point.xyzw.
+Above we have a simple Translation matrix, multiplied by our `vertex.xyz`w.
 See why w needs to be 1?
 Also, obviously you can combine multiple matrices into one (e.g. don't just have 1s and 0s in our matrix above, maybe also include rotation and/or scale, or, say a `UNITY_MATRIX_MVP`).

-BUT, w at this point in the pipeline, will be hijacked for the perspective divide (explained below).
-Our w will become z with this matrix mult:
+After the Projection, w will be used for the perspective divide.
+The w will become z with this kind of matrix multiplication:

 |:--------:|:-------:|:--------:|:--------:|:--------:|:--------:|
 | 1   | 0   | 0   | 0  |   		|	x		|